erdogant/benfordslaw/README.md

 * Assumptions of the data:
   1. The numbers need to be random and not assigned, with no imposed minimums or maximums.
   2. The numbers should cover several orders of magnitude
   3. Dataset should preferably cover at least 1000 samples.
-Though Benford’s law has been shown to hold true for datasets containing as few as 50 numbers.
+Though Benford's law has been shown to hold true for datasets containing as few as 50 numbers.

 ### Contents
 - [Installation](#-installation)